MicrosoftDocs/security/compass/incident-response-playbook-app-consent.md

 You can inventory apps for your users using the Azure Active Directory portal, PowerShell, or have your users individually enumerate their application access.

 - Use the Azure Active Directory portal to inventory applications and their permissions.
-This method is thorough, but you can only check one user at a time, which can be time consuming if you have to check the permissions of several users.
+This method is thorough, but you can only check one user at a time, which can be time-consuming if you have to check the permissions of several users.
 - Use PowerShell to inventory applications and their permissions.
 This method is the fastest and most thorough, with the least amount of overhead.
 - Encourage your users to individually check their apps and permissions and report the results back to the administrators for remediation.